 The 2009 Kowa Seiki online catalog is geared toward supplying Japanese market repair shops, car and motorcycle, with lifts, wheel alignment equipment, air compressors, EGAs, and other heavy shop tools plus hand and diagnostic equipment.
 Very like Honda's tool catalog of the 1960s and 1970s, these hand tools are some of the best in the industry.
 The catalog however is in Flash, so can't be downloaded.
 Included in this catalog are the famous and historical t-handled screwdrivers, part numbers KL-1694, KL-1695, and KL-1696 for the #1, #2, and #3 Phillips sizes, respectfully.
 Gems, absolute gems.
 But can one get them, short of going to Japan?

-When I first bought my nickel-plated, superbly machined Kowa tools in the 1970s, all of Honda's tools were made by Kowa.
+When I first bought my nickel-plated, superbly machined Kowa tools in the 1970s, all of Honda's special tools were made by Kowa.
 These were highly specialized tools with Honda part numbers stamped into them and available only from Honda, and for a short while also Yamaha.
 I still have quite a few of them, as I was a Honda fanatic in the early days.
 Near as can be determined, Kawasaki and Mazda were the last to use Kowa as an OEM supplier.
 Kawasaki even today sells Kowa's diamond lap valve seat tools.
 I have some of these too, and understand they are in limited supply.
 No better hand type valve seat tools exists though.
 Pity.
 Seems the good stuff just doesn't last in a world increasingly geared toward disposability.